kannikakabilar/Kannika-Notas/DataStructures2/README.md

 };
 ```

-### Like converting a decimal number to binary: Given a number check if it can be written by sum of powers-of-3
+### Like converting a decimal number to binary:
+### &ensp; Given a number check if it can be written by sum of powers-of-3

 ```javascript
 var checkPowersOfThree = function(n) {